NeroReflex/Gishiki/README.md

 even if that breaks up MVC principles!

 What are you waiting for?
-Installing is as simple as cloning the repository and in 2 minutes you are up in experimenting its features!
+Installing is as simple as editing your composer file and in 2 minutes you are up in experimenting its features!